-Series of tutorial to learn LVM commands.
-In this part of tutorial, learn how to create volume groups and see details of it (vgcreate, vgdisplay, vgscan).
+Series of the tutorial to learn LVM commands.
+In this part of the tutorial, learn how to create volume groups, and see details of it (vgcreate, vgdisplay, vgscan).

 - Part 1 : Physical Volume (pvcreate, pvdisplay)

 - Part 1 : Physical Volume (pvchange, pvmove)